 D and M became friends while riding the bus home after school.
 They bonded and became such good friends that they called each other Brother, or Bro.
 D often came home with M after school and we talked as they ate after school snacks together.
 He even did his homework there sometimes I think.
 D even came to our house to get ready for his first prom.

 But marrying Ca was the best choice he could have made in his life for a wife.
 They went to college together and have been married 15 years.
 My husband performed the ceremony.
 They have been amazing to watch as they grew together.
-They now have a 3 and a half year old son who favors their mother, and a one and a half year old son who favors his daddy.
+They now have a five and a half year old son who favors their mother; a second son, who is three and a half and favors his daddy, and now a granddaughter, who is one and a half who favors both of them!

 In 2014 D and Ca welcomed me to live with them for a month while my belongings were in storage, after I sold my house, until the purchase of my condo was completed.
 After living with them I was so pleased how they truly loved and treated me like family.